ionreq/realgo/README.md

 For every place on the liberties of stone 1 there is one place on the liberties of stone 2 and it is the center of stone 1.

 The next concept we have to think about is connection.
 When are two stones considered connected?
-In go it is easy, either they are diagonal to each other, or a stone fits in between or it doesn't.
+In Go it is easy, either they are diagonal to each other, or a stone fits in between or it doesn't.
 So the distance between two stones should be decisive here, for sure it means something when no stone fits between two stones anymore.
 If we call this a connection, maybe imagine it with a line, then suddenly we realize that something else can happen in RealGo:
 There can be two other stones with a connection line crossing the first one.
 What to do now?
 Is this good or bad?
-Is this the analogue of cutting in go?
+Is this the analogue of cutting in Go?
 So many questions, so much uncertainty.
 We need another cup of strong, hot, black tea (two bags).

 Well in the end I decided that I couldn't decide: you can switch variations in RealGo.